aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-15-x-x/public-api-changes-in-aspose-words-15-1-0/_index.md

 ### JDK 1.6-1.7-1.8 Small Differences.

 Byte code of 1.6, 1.7 and 1.8 is very close.
 There is no global difference like in 1.4 vs 1.5 vs 1.6.
 Few language constructs are added in 1.7 and 1.8.
 Few libraries are updated/bug fixed.
 Few fonts are rendered differently.
 Few image formats are rendered differently too due to updated codecs.
-There are a few hidden changes like JVM optimization.
+There are many hidden changes like JVM optimization.

 As a result, we do not need in different JARs for JDK 1.6, 1.7, 1.8 as it was for JDK 1.4, 1.5 and 1.6.
 The single JDK 1.6 jar is enough for all current java versions.